-1. To:

-- i.
-Provide details of the consultation responses in relation to Options 2 to 7. - ii.
-Consider any suggestions from respondents for alternative ways in which the estimated income increase from the options could be met by other means (termed Option 8). - iii.
-Seek approval for the implementation of recommended option proposals through an amendment notice to the relevant Traffic Regulation Orders (TROs).
+- 1. To: - (i) Provide details of the consultation responses in relation to Options 1 to 7. - (ii) Outline suggestions from respondents for alternative ways in which the estimated income increase from the options could be met by other means (Option 8). - (iii) Set out the draft recommended option proposals. - (iv) Set out the implementation timetable of the draft recommended option proposals.